 i) Delivering Engaging Content

 After gathering a lot of data on prospect behavior and customer intent, you can make use of AI to personalize the info.
-This will help you develop, craft and pull relevant content depending on which stage of the sales cycle your prospect is.
+This will help you develop, craft and pull relevant content depending on which stage of the sales cycle your prospect resides.
 You can then repurpose and format the content to align with your buyer preferences.

 In addition to offering customers predictive insights, a fully configured AI also gives you access to buying propensities.
 This means AI gives you recommendations regarding the scope subject, length, style, timing, and content frequency.
 When it comes to creating and personalizing content, artificial intelligence in sales is a must.

 There’s no doubt about it – AI definitely makes prospecting more efficient.
 Sales AI can create highly detailed buyer personas (and sales personas as well) by analyzing a sample of existing customers based on the parameters you set.
-With these personas, it will ten help you find other matches.
+With these personas, it will then help you find other matches.

-In addition to analyzing more sophisticated qualifiers like sentiments, personal values, and ethics, AI engines can work with basic data like the prospects behavior, location, peak activity times and demographics.
+In addition to analyzing more sophisticated qualifiers like sentiments, personal values, and ethics, AI engines can work with basic data like the prospects behavior, location, peak activity times, and demographics.
 All these allow sales reps to engage more actively with leads and prospects that are more likely to convert and drive revenue.

 iii) Building Competency and Team Productivity